List of CPAP Machines Made and Recalled by Philips (2023)

 This has been iterated by Mick Ferrel, CEO of ResMed, who released a statement that included, “…I want to reassure our patients, providers, physicians, and communities that ResMed devices are safe to use and are not subject to Philips’ recall.”

-Closing Statements On the Recalled Philips CPAP Machine
+Closing Statements on the Recalled Philips CPAP Machine

 The issue with Philips’ products has caused significant pain and suffering to those who inhaled the Pe-Pur gases.
 The sheer number of products affected by this design issue is horrifying.